ravikanagpal/AI_React_Chat_Bot/README.md

 ---

-### **10. Frontend Considerations**

-- **Current Implementation**:
-  - A simple HTML-based frontend is provided for user interaction.
-  - Designed with modern CSS for usability and responsiveness.
-- **Future Considerations**:
-  - Replace the static frontend with a dynamic one using React or Vue.js.
-  - Add WebSocket support for real-time communication.

----

 This design ensures a balance between simplicity for prototyping and scalability for future enhancements.

 ## Setup

 ### Prerequisites

+1. **General Requirements**:
-- Docker (If using Docker for setting it up)
+   - Docker (if using containerization)
-- Python 3.12 and pip (If setting up locally)
+   - Python 3.12 and pip (if running locally)

+2. **Database**:
-- SQLite: Ensure SQLite is available, as it's required for chat history storage.
+   - SQLite is used for chat history storage.
+Ensure SQLite is available on your system (most systems already include it by default).

+3. **Frontend Setup**:
+   - Node.js and npm are required for managing the React-based frontend.

+---

 ### Using Docker
 1. Clone the repository: